Dr. Kenneth Ronald Laughery, Ph.D.

 Ken is survived by his wife, Brenda; and his four children: Ron (Mary Beth) of Boulder, CO, Tim (Lynne) of Round Lake, IL, Terri Kelley of Belton, TX, and Keith (Jan) of Houston, TX; as well as five grandchildren; and five great-grandchildren.

 The family would like to express their gratitude and thank you to Agrace Hospice for being kind, caring and attentive with Ken.
-We would also like to thank the caregivers who took such excellent care of Ken during the past 7 months, and a special thank you to Eveonyia Burgos for her patience, kindness, and loving nature, especially while Ken was at Agrace.
+We would also like to thank the caregivers, Marjorie, Alicia, Holly, Allison, and Eveonyia who took such excellent care of Ken during the past 7 months, and a special thank you to Eveonyia Burgos for her patience, kindness, and loving nature, especially while Ken was at Agrace.